KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-NoteTaker.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-NotificationTrigger by MMRIZE](https://github.com/MMRIZE/MMM-NotificationTrigger)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Notion by choffmann](https://github.com/choffmann/MMM-Notion)